MicrosoftDocs/well-architected/well-architected/ai/data-platform.md

   Source systems typically store only current data, not historical data.
 If it's important to retain historical data, you might need to duplicate large data sets from source systems.
 In this case, versioning can disambiguate current data from historical data.

   In some cases, you might need to maintain copies of data for different use cases.
-To support this use case, you might need to fork data.
+To support this scenario, you might need to fork data.
 Each fork can independently mutate to enhance its quality and usability.
 Your data platform should be able to maintain proper versioning of those forks.

   Your data platform should be able to store versions of data over time to provide historical context.
 This contetxt is beneficial for processing and training AI models because it offers multiple observations rather than just a single point in time.